 Schedule C of the Financial and Statistical Report is the "schedule of expenses" and lists "pharmacy services" on line 76, "x-ray services" on line 77, and "laboratory" on line 78.
-In the past, these expenses were reported and not "disallowed."
+In the past, the lab and x-ray service expenses were reported and not "disallowed."